Melbourne Surgery

 Before having a vasectomy, you should think discuss this carefully with your partner.
 (Are you sure that you do not wany any more children?
 If you have 2 children already, what about one more for the country?
 Ask yourself too, what if relationship circumstances change in future?)

-Effects on sex life - a vasectomy only blocks the path of the sperm.
+A vasectomy only blocks the path of the sperm.
 It does not affect your sex drive/ability to have an erection etc.

 Procedure